ocjanssen/n8n-nodes-prospectpro/README.md

 1. Go to **Settings > Community Nodes** in your n8n instance
 2. Select **Install**
-3. Enter `n8n-nodes-bedrijfsdata`
+3. Enter `n8n-nodes-prospectpro`
 4. Agree to the risks and select **Install**

 ### Docker (Quick Start)

-Run n8n with the Bedrijfsdata node pre-installed:
+Run n8n with the ProspectPro node pre-installed:

 ```bash
 ./run.sh
 ```

-Then access n8n at http://localhost:5678
+Then access n8n at http://localhost:5679

 To update the node after making changes:
 ```bash